 So why is it that so many people when learning a foreign language do so in relative silence?
 They read books, learn verb tables, study vocabulary lists, listen attentively to a teacher and maybe engage in some written work, but do they Embodying a new language: a journey of discovery speak?
 Don’t be so silly.
 How many times do you hear people say ‘I can understand a lot but I cannot speak’ or ‘I can say it in my head but when I try to speak it out loud strange things happen.’
 This isn’t surprising.

 This is where we return to the word ‘rehearsal’: to say over again, to repeat.
 By allowing yourself to explore languages, to improvise, to imitate, to replicate and above all to communicate by having fun with the sounds you will make discoveries: about yourself, as well as the language, the society and the culture that you are exploring.
-Unfortunately, many educational establishments still fail to encourage this inquiry-based approach to learning, one of the key learner attributes valued by International Baccalaureate schools.
+Unfortunately, many educational establishments still fail to encourage this inquiry-based approach to learning.
 As an actor and language teacher I find this is incomprehensible.

 Theatre can take you on a voyage of discovery and open up new and exciting worlds and opportunities.
 Using theatrical techniques in the language learning process presents you with an unlimited potential.